physical-computation/Warp-firmware/README.md

 - 'z': dump all sensors data.
 Enter selection>
 ````
+### Double echo characters
+By default on Unix, you will likely see characters you enter shown twice.
+To avoid this, do the following:
+- Make sure you are running `bash` (and not `csh`)
+- Execute `stty -echo` at the command line in the terminal window in which you will run the `JLinkRTTClient`.

+### Introduction to using the menu
 You can probe around the menu to figure out what to do.
 In brief, you will likely want:

 1. Menu item `b` to set the I2C baud rate.